Bitget Wallet Card

 • Countries under international sanctions

-• Prohibited countries listed in Bitget's Terms of Use: Canada (Alberta), Crimea, Donetsk, Luhansk, Cuba, Hong Kong, Iran, North Korea, Singapore, Sudan, Iraq, Libya, Yemen, Afghanistan, Central African Republic, DRC, Guinea-Bissau, Haiti, Lebanon, Somalia, South Sudan
+• Prohibited countries listed in Bitget's Terms of Use: Canada (Alberta), Crimea, Donetsk, Luhansk, Cuba, Hong Kong, Iran, North Korea, Sudan, Iraq, Libya, Yemen, Afghanistan, Central African Republic, DRC, Guinea-Bissau, Haiti, Lebanon, Somalia, South Sudan

 Availability is being rolled out in phases globally, with promotional offers that may vary by region.
 Users must comply with local regulations in their jurisdiction, and Bitget reserves the right to modify or terminate card services in any region.
+Specific card features, networks (Visa vs. Mastercard), limits, and issuing partners vary by geographic location.

 Compliance and Security